 WorkSource Montgomery (WSM) will coordinate career counseling services working closely with Montgomery County Public Schools (MCPS), Montgomery College (MC), The Universities at Shady Grove (USG), as well as business and community groups.

-Career Advisors and others involved in career advising will use RIASEC as common, aligned career language to help students easily map and understand options available to them at various decision points.
-Career Advisors will use a shared set of questions to create a unified coaching dialogue.
+Career Coaches and others involved in career coaching will use RIASEC as common, aligned career language to help students easily map and understand options available to them at various decision points.
+Career Coaching will use a shared set of questions to create a unified coaching dialogue.

-Career Advisors and others involved in career advising will support classroom teachers with training, lesson plans, and/or strategies to easily integrate career competencies into everyday lessons.
-Stipends and training will be provided for Career Advising Coaches, CCIC, teachers and other staff to support modeling, integration, and celebration of career connections to content areas.
+Career Coaches and others involved in career coaching will support classroom teachers with training, lesson plans, and/or strategies to easily integrate career competencies into everyday lessons.
+Stipends and training will be provided for Career Coaches, CCIC, teachers and other staff to support modeling, integration, and celebration of career connections to content areas.

 Career Coaches, and other partners will expand student opportunities such as on-site and off-site based models, and expand business engagements.
 The goal is for students to “experience” work opportunities including career exploration labs, internships, apprenticeships, industry chats, and other models of career exploration.